 - Auspicious (Sad bhakoot): 1/1, 1/7, 3/11, 4/10

-If the couple forms a Auspicious Bhakoot then its 7 points else they get no points which is known as Bhakoot dosha.
+If the couple forms an auspicious Bhakoot then its 7 points else they get no points which are known as Bhakoot dosha.

 Guna Test 8 – The Nadi Test

 Check the group you fall in, according to your Nakshatras.

 - Adi or Vata – Ashwini, Aardra, Punarvasu, Uttara Phalguni, Hasta, Jyeshtha, Moola, Shatabhisha, Purva Bhadrapada

 - Madhya or Pitta – Bharani, Mrigashira, Pushyami, Purva Phalguni, Chitra, Anuradha, Poorvaashadha, Dhanistha, Uttara Bhadrapada

 - Antya or Kapha – Kritika, Rohini, Aaslesha, Magha, Swati, Vishakha, Uttaraashadha, Shravani, Revati